angelamithi/toy-problem-repo/README.md

 The Nssf payments are 6 % of your gross pay where the upper earning limit is Ksh 18,000 .
 This means if the gross pay is more than 18,000 the NSSF payment will be 6% of Ksh 18,000

+Author: Angela Mithi
+License: This project is not licensed under any specific open-source license.
+It is provided for educational purposes and can be reused and modified by anyone for educational and non-commercial use.